Linux finger command

-If no arguments are specified, finger will print an entry for each user currently logged into the system.
+If no arguments are specified, finger prints an entry for each user currently logged in to the system.

 If standard output is a socket, finger will emit a carriage return (^M) before every linefeed (^J).
 This format is for processing remote finger requests when invoked by fingerd, the finger daemon.

 |~/.nofinger||If finger finds this file in a user's home directory, it will, for finger requests originating outside the local host, firmly deny the existence of that user.
 For this to work, the finger program, as started by fingerd, must be able to see the .nofinger file.
 This generally indicates the home directory containing the file must have the other-users-execute bit set (o+x).
 (See chmod).
 If you use this feature for privacy, please test it with "finger @localhost" before relying on it, just in case.|

 |These files are printed as part of a long-format request.
 The .plan file may be of any length.|

 Display information about the user ch.
 Output appears similar to the following:

 Login name: admin In real life: Computer Hope On since Feb 11 23:37:16 on pts/7 from domain.computerhope.com 28 seconds Idle Time Unread mail since Mon Feb 12 00:22:52 2001

 ac — Print statistics about the amount of time users were connected.